huggingface/llm.nvim/README.md

   context_window = 8192, -- max number of tokens for the context window
   enable_suggestions_on_startup = true,
-  enable_suggestions_on_files = "*", -- pattern matching syntax to enable suggestions on specific files, either a string or a list of strings
+  enable_suggestions_on_files = "*", -- pattern matching syntax to enable suggestions on specific files, either a string or a list of strings adaptor = "huggingface", -- The name of the provider llm-ls will adapt requests with request_body = {}, -- Additional data you can add to an adaptor's request })
-})

 ```